 The Morinaga Group is working to introduce renewable energy to contribute to the realization of a decarbonized society.

-In FY2023, Takasaki Morinaga Co., Ltd. started receiving solar power through an on-site PPA* in February.
+In February 2024, Takasaki Morinaga Co., Ltd. started receiving solar power through an on-site PPA*.

 Rooftop solar panels (Takasaki Morinaga Co., Ltd.) and